THE RED WAGON

 And because taking it all apart feels like too much work…

-One day the door starts to fall off.
+One day the door starts to sag.

 And you know exactly where the missing piece is.